hyperledger/identus-docs/documentation/docs/quick-start.md

 ```

 #### Choose one published PRISM DID
-This API endpoint will help you choose the previously published DID on the Issuer instance used throughout the guide.
+This API endpoint will help you list the previously published DID on the Issuer instance used throughout the guide.

 ```bash
 curl --location \